goodycy3/S3xistScanner/README.md

 ## Note
 For the S3xistScanner to function properly, the AWS IAM user or role associated with your CLI profile must have the `s3:ListBucket` permission.
-This permission is essential, as the script performs two key S3 actions:
+This permission is essential, as the script performs two key S3 API actions:

 - `s3:HeadBucket` – Used to check whether a bucket exists.

-- `s3:ListBucket` – Enables listing objects within a discovered bucket (triggered when using the -l or --list-objects flag).
+- `s3:ListBucket` – Enables listing objects within the discovered bucket (triggered when using the -l or --list-objects flag).

 ✅ Ensure the IAM policy attached to your profile includes the `s3:ListBucket` permission to return accurate and complete results.